-Do you own investment property in Central New Jersey?
+Do you own investment property in Newark?
 If so, you know that you need to find great tenants to be successful!
 Tenant retention is one of the most important factors in owning a successful rental property.
-If you want to find great tenants for your Central New Jersey property, we will show you how in our latest post!
+If you want to find great tenants for your Newark property, we will show you how in our latest post!

 What Makes A Good Tenant?